JFoArlas/stock-analysis/README.md

 Some advantages of refactoring code are the ability to use fewer steps, less memory, or improve the logic of the code to make it easier for future users to read.
 According to users on [stack overflow](https://stackoverflow.com/questions/43983284/what-are-the-advantages-and-disadvantages-of-refactoring-code-smell-in-software), some disadvantages are that refactoring code can be time consuming, require a lot of retesting, and can be risky on large applications or when the existing code does not have proper test cases.

 ### Pros & Cons of Refactoring this original VBA Script
 The pros outweigh the cons in this scenario, since the time it took to refactor the original code was worth the highly improved execution time.
+The only real con in refactoring this script was the time it took to complete the refactor.
+While the time it saves the user running on this small dataset was not particularly noticeable, it would be a significant improvement on a larger dataset.